-Lincoln Heights Community Garden is a project of Church of the Epiphany, in collaboration with the Seeds of Hope project of the Episcopal Diocese of Los Angeles and SEACA (Southeast Asian Community Alliance).
-It is located across the street from the church, behind the friary at 2449 Sichel St.
+The Community Garden is a project of Church of the Epiphany in collaboration with Seeds of Hope of the Episcopal Diocese of Los Angeles and the Southeast Asian Community Alliance (SEACA).
+The Los Angeles Worm Farm Collective (LAWFC) headquarters is housed at the Community Garden.

-The garden is collaboratively run by a handful of gardeners and a volunteer garden coordinator, Delia Hitz (email@example.com).
-Gardeners are both neighbors and parishioners, and through the support of the church and the diocese, the garden serves the community.
+The garden is collaboratively run by representatives from the participating organizations.
+There is a very part-time volunteer garden coordinator, Delia Hitz (firstname.lastname@example.org).
+Please contact Delia if you wish to become involved in the garden.
+Gardeners are neighbors, parishioners, or come from the wider community.
+Through the support of the church and the diocese, the garden serves the community.